majewsky/nixos-modules/README.md

 My NixOS modules.
 Does not use NixOps at the moment, but probably should.

+As a general pattern, everything in the top-level directory gets imported by `default.nix`.
+The modules in `platforms/` only get imported on matching machines.

 ## Bootstrap

 Install NixOS according to its manual, using `bootstrap/configuration.nix`.